Midge Ure: Solo career

+Initial and The Gift (1982–1988)

+In June 1982 Ure released his first solo single, a cover version of the 1968 Tom Rush song "No Regrets" (based on the 1975 hit cover version by the Walker Brothers), which made the UK Top 10.
+Ure also recorded the David Bowie track "The Man Who Sold the World" for the soundtrack to the British comedy film Party Party (1983).
+Ure met bassist Mick Karn at the first ever Prince's Trust concert in May 1982.
+Sir George Martin was the musical director and Pete Townshend of the Who was the band leader.
+In three days in February 1983 Ure and Karn were at AIR Studios in London and recorded the UK top 40 single "After a Fashion".
+They also travelled to Cairo to film one of the most expensive music videos that Karn would ever be involved in.

 After working on the Band Aid project and during a hiatus from Ultravox, Ure pursued a solo career in 1985.
 The single "If I Was" released in September was a UK number one single, and his debut studio album, The Gift, reached No. 2.
 Ure recruited Mick Ronson to play guitar on his upcoming solo tour.
 They rehearsed, but Ure was not satisfied with Ronson's playing.
-A rehearsal live recording of "Fade to Grey" with Ronson's guitar is available from 27 September 1985.Zal Cleminson took over in the five-piece band, alongside Craig Armstrong on keyboards and Kenny Hyslop on drums.
+A rehearsal live recording of "Fade to Grey" with Ronson's guitar is available from 27 September 1985.
+Zal Cleminson took over in the five-piece band, alongside Craig Armstrong on keyboards and Kenny Hyslop on drums.
 After returning to Ultravox for what would be their last studio album together until their 2012 reunion album, the band effectively disbanded in 1987 and Ure concentrated solely on his solo career but with less commercial success.